 Fifth Wheel And Gooseneck Hitches

-A fifth wheel hitch and a gooseneck hitch enable you to tow larger trailer and carry heavier loads with your pickup truck as compared with a receiver hitch.
+A fifth wheel hitch and a gooseneck hitch enable you to tow a larger trailer and carry heavier loads with your pickup truck as compared with a receiver hitch.

 These strong hitches also provide greater maneuverability because of the hitch point’s location within the wheelbase of your truck.
 With both the fifth wheel hitch and gooseneck hitches, your trailer is attached to the truck’s middle section instead of the rear bumper.